 I ordered a Philly sandwich with prime rib.
 The meet was sliced fairly thick compared to the normal Philly style sandwiches, but was very good.
 Nicely seasoned.
 I enjoyed it - but especially enjoyed nibbling at my wife's food.

+The food is quite inexpensive.
+The tortilla chips are homemade.
 Service is fast and friendly.

 The decor and tables are suited for a fast food place, so don't expect fancy - but do expect tasty.

 This chain from the South has become quite a hit in this far corner of the North.
 It's one of my favorite places for a good low-cost meal.
-If you love good breads, don't miss this place.
 I recommend a half-and-half combo (half a sandwich and a soup) with the soup upgraded for $1 extra to a bread bowl of soup.
 You can also buy loaves of excellent crusty breads.
-Recently, I took six friends there and they all were pleased with my recommendation of the half-and-half with soup in a bread bowl.
+I once took six friends there and they all were pleased with my recommendation of the half-and-half with soup in a bread bowl.
 I got positive feedback on their chicken chili and their potato soup. i tried the roasted red pepper soup with feta cheese and was impressed with the rich flavors, though perhaps the soup would be better with a little less oil in it.
 The California Avocado sandwich is a particular favorite of mine, and also got good reviews from those that tried it.
 On the down side, their bagels are dense and relatively flat, so don't bother.
 Just about everything else is outstanding.
 They also have wireless Internet access.
 Location:: 650 N. Casaloma Drive just west of the Mall, in the same parking area as DSW Shoes, phone (920) 735-1540 (they closed a second location in Darboy near Wal-Mart - I think the traffic problem there hurt them).

 After a couple trips to New York City, my bagel awareness is at an all-time high, and I've been on a quest for Appleton's best bagels.
 While several bagel shops and bakeries sell a lot of bagels to hungry Fox Cities dwellers, I hadn't found true bagel greatness in the area until last month when I walked into Big Apple Bagels.
 Oh la la!
 These people know their bagels, bagels that come close enough to actual New York bagels to fool most non-New Yorkers.
 While a quirk in the laws of physics actually makes it physically impossible for perfect bagels to exist more than about 30 miles outside of Manhattan, Big Apple gets close enough for my taste.